nldblanch/nc-news-front-end/README.md

 ## Netlify Identity

-You may wish to setup your own user login system - the current database only has 6 users and posting articles or comments requires the user to exist already.
-I have not setup any way to add new users, but have used existing ones instead.
+You may wish to setup your own user login system - the current database has several users and a sign up system using Netlify Identity.
+Alternatively, posting a comment without signing up or logging in will show up as an anonymous user, but you cannot post an article anonymously.

-I used netlifyIdentity to authorise users - if you wish to sign up as one of the users so that you can post articles and comments, click the button in the top right corner that says ```Login with Netlify Identity```.
-You can choose these usernames from the database:
+Click the button in the top right corner that says ```Login with Netlify Identity```.
-- jessjelly
-- weegembump
-- cooljmessy
-- happyamy2016
-- grumpy19
-- tickle122

-_This is case sensitive so be sure to match the username character for character._

 Verify your email address and you will be able to comment on articles and post your own!
 You can manage users from the Netlify integration.